 The truth is, without doing the proposed above, the deceased, if still around, is likely to be more confused – because if the deity believed in does not exist, or is not as powerful as believed, there will be no one coming to guide him to a better realm, while he will be at a loss on what to do.
 This means the chances of having a good rebirth are lessened.
 If he does have a good rebirth, it will be based only on his good karma, which might not be good enough.

 Q: Not doing Nianfo, I listened to what was said during the service.
 I found myself going through an emotional ride as tears started to flow as people started to relate good deeds of the deceased.
 I tried to control but it was tough.

-A: It was not a good idea to listen to the touching words because – You would have wasted the opportunity to Nianfo, and as you mentioned, it stirred your emotions till there was tearing, which is directly against the Second Great Essential taught by Great Master Yinguang: http://purelanders.com/2015/12/30/the-second-great-essential-%e7%ac%ac%e4%ba%8c%e5%a4%a7%e8%a6%81-pure-land-passport-section-3c
+A: It was not a good idea to listen to the touching words because – You would have wasted the opportunity to Nianfo, and as you mentioned, it stirred your emotions till there was tearing, which is directly against the Second Great Essential taught by Great Master Yinguang: https://purelanders.com/2015/12/30/the-second-great-essential-%e7%ac%ac%e4%ba%8c%e5%a4%a7%e8%a6%81-pure-land-passport-section-3c

 Such tearing along with the others can in turn stir much attachment in the deceased, thus disturbing his peace of mind, which endangers the quality of the last thought before rebirth, which might transpire at any moment.
 If you focus on sincere Nianfo only, there will be no extra ‘space’ in your mind at the same time to be emotionally disturbed.
-You should see yourself as offering the last sliver of true hope of spiritual rescue, among all present.
+You should see yourself as offering possibly the last sliver of true hope of spiritual rescue, among all present.